All good questions. Do you ever ask yourself what's the bottom line?

 1. It's Social

 There are probably thousands of blogs who blog to keep connected with their family, promote family values and share legacy traditions.
-Many hook their blog up to social media sites that friends and family follow.
+Many hook their blog up to social media sites that friends and family follow.2.
+It's My Diary

 It's so incredibly easy to start a blog, write and post, that many people use the blogging format to vent, track daily events, log thoughts like they would using a paper diary.
 Most if not all of these bloggers have no expectations at all other than to feel better for writing down what's on their mind and sharing what they know.
-It's somewhat altruistic.
+It's somewhat altruistic.3.
+It's My Opinions

 There's no doubt that people enjoy stating their side of an argument as they see it.
 Many hope to win followers over to their point of view.
 It's obvious with political blogs and religious themed blogs.
 That's their only agenda.
-It's an expression of passion about their personal beliefs.
+It's an expression of passion about their personal beliefs.4.
+I Have Expertise

 As a professional copywriter and scriptwriter, I can tell you without hesitation that blogging is one of the best ways to hone your writing craft.
 Blogging not only sharpens up your writing skills, but a blogger can point to their blog to prove their expertise.
-I guess you would call that an indirect way to build the bankbook.
+I guess you would call that an indirect way to build the bankbook.5.
+It's for Business

 Voila!
 It's a big one, especially for a business.
 Blogs can help a business build a mega email mailing list.
 Naturally, the reason for this is to go back later and sell direct to the individual.
 Blogging itself is a form of mass communication even though it can be individually interactive.
-Email marketing lists are pure gold for a business, so this once again, is another indirect way of adding zeros to the bottom line.
+Email marketing lists are pure gold for a business, so this once again, is another indirect way of adding zeros to the bottom line.8.
+For Page Rank

 What's your reason?
 Why do you blog?
 What did you have in mind when you started blogging?
 Did you have a goal in mind?